-Tracking points in the classroom: How to get started in 10min
+Tracking points in the classroom: get started in 10min

 Enhance classroom engagement with an online points system.
 Boost learning through immediate feedback, and a visual progress tracker.
 Easy setup tips included.